The Savior's Book Café Story in Another World: Characters

-A girl whom only wished to become prettier when she got selected as a savior.
-Unwilling to learn magic or do her job as savior, her magic leaked out as hypnotic charm and built up as a threat to explode in some manner that would the threaten the kingdom.
+A girl who only wished to become prettier when she got selected as a Savior.
+Unwilling to learn magic or do her job as the Savior, her magic leaked out as hypnotic charm and built up as a threat to explode in some manner that would the threaten the kingdom.
 Once the prince finally snapped and stabbed her, her magic caused a meteor strike to happen as God reclaimed her existence.

 Media

 Web novel

 Written by Kyōka Izumi, The Savior's Book Café Story in Another World was serialized as a web novel on the Pixiv website from October 26 to November 16, 2018.

 Manga

-A manga adaptation with composition from Ōmiya and illustrations by Reiko Sakurada, was serialized on Shogakukan's Ura Sunday website and MangaONE app from July 2, 2019 to April 19, 2022.
-The manga's chapters were compiled into five tankōbon volumes from November 19, 2019 to May 18, 2022.
+A manga adaptation with composition from Ōmiya and illustrations by Reiko Sakurada, was serialized on Shogakukan's Ura Sunday website and MangaONE app from July 2, 2019, to April 19, 2022.
+The manga's chapters were compiled into five tankōbon volumes from November 19, 2019, to May 18, 2022.
 The manga is licensed in North America by Seven Seas Entertainment.